lourd/descioli.com/content/stories/grove/grove.md

 ## Leadership struggles

 We spent a good amount of time that fall trying to recruit a senior software engineer and meeting with potential agencies.
 I was very open about wanting more mentorship and experience on the team.
 Having no senior leadership was the worst part of Grove for me.
-Mike Zartarian, who was effectively our CTO, had very little faith that me, Charles, and Steph could build a new and improved app and back-end in time.
+Mike Zartarian, who was effectively our CTO, had very little faith that Charles, Steph, and I could build a new and improved app and back-end in time.
 At one point he tried to get Gabe to replace me (a detail I didn't learn until months later).
 Gabe's direction on the issue swung drastically from week to week.
 One week Mike was head of the software team and I needed to run everything I did by him.
 The next week Gabe was the head of the software team, and Mike was not to have any participation.
 At one point I openly challenged Gabe to either trust me or fire me after he questioned my basic competence in a meeting with Liz and Siegel.
 He decided to trust me.

 The ordeal was painful.
 It emphasized how essential clear communication is on a multidisciplinary team.
 I had scarce oversight during the first product cycle.
 This time I had been forced to rigorously justify and prove my system design.
 It is not easy to do that for people who aren't versed in the technical minutiae of your skill, no more so than in software.
 It underscored the value of having advisors and mentors who can vouch for you, especially as a young engineer.
 During this time I started a relationship with Jesse and Ashley Streb, two respected engineers and entrepreneurs in the Boston area whom I'd met through the Boston Node.js Meetup.
 Over the course of building the new app and back-end, they came into the office a few times to listen to my team's design decisions, provide feedback, and answer questions.
 Their advice and encouragement was helpful for me and my team, and helped ease Gabe and Mike's anxiety over the soundness of the system.